systemetric/sheep/docs/the-brainbox.md

 ### GPIO - Limits

-Do not try and sink or source more than 25mA into the brainbox's GPIO, it may damage some of the internal components.
+Do not try and sink or source more than 25mA into the BrainBox's GPIO, it may damage some of the internal components.

 ## PWM Pins